Calabi Energies of Extremal Toric Surfaces: Hirzebruch Surfaces

 and since ${\mathcal A}(\Omega)$ is unchanged by multiplying $\Omega$ by a positive constant, we may impose this normalization without loss of generality.

-We will now apply Theorem \ref{chiaro} to calculate the Calabi energy of Calabi's metrics; since Hwang and Simanca \cite{hwasim} have previously computed this quantity by other means, this exercise will, among other things, provide us with a useful double-check of equation (\ref{sounder}).
+We will now apply Theorem \ref{chiaro} to calculate the Calabi energy of Calabi's extremal K\"ahler metrics; since Hwang and Simanca \cite{hwasim} have previously computed this quantity by other means, this exercise will, among other things, provide us with another useful double-check of equation (\ref{sounder}).
 The area and $\lambda$-perimeter of the polygon are easily seen to be

 and it is not difficult to calculate the barycenter of the interior

 or boundary

 by hand.
 The vector